Striped hyena: Relationships with other predators

 The striped hyena competes with the grey wolf in the Middle East and central Asia.
 In the latter area, a great portion of the hyena's diet stems from wolf-killed carcasses.
-The striped hyena is dominant over the wolf on a one-to-one basis, though wolves in packs can displace single hyenas from carcasses.
+In Israel the striped hyena is dominant over the wolf on a one-to-one basis, though wolves in packs can displace single hyenas from carcasses.
 Both species have been known to share dens on occasion.
-On rare occasions, Striped Hyenas are also known to travel with and live amongst wolf packs, with each doing the other no harm.
+Rarely, striped hyenas have been known to travel with and live amongst wolf packs, with each species doing the other no harm.
 Both predators may benefit from this unusual alliance, as the hyenas have better senses of smell and greater strength, and the wolves may be better at tracking large prey.

 Red foxes may compete with striped hyenas on large carcasses.
 Red foxes may give way to hyenas on unopened carcasses, as the latter's stronger jaws can easily tear open flesh which is too tough for foxes.
 Foxes may harass hyenas, using their smaller size and greater speed to avoid the hyena's attacks.
 Sometimes, foxes seem to deliberately torment hyenas even when there is no food at stake.
 Some foxes may mistime their attacks, and are killed.

-The species frequently scavenges from the kills of felids such as tigers, leopards, cheetahs and caracals.
+The species frequently scavenges from the kills of felids such as tigers, leopards, cheetahs, and caracals.
 A caracal can drive a subadult hyena from a carcass.
-The hyena usually wins in one-to-one disputes over carcasses with leopards, cheetahs and tiger cubs, but is dominated by adult tigers.
+The hyena usually wins in one-to-one disputes over carcasses with leopards, cheetahs, and tiger cubs, but is dominated by adult tigers.
 In addition, the hyena is sympatric with the Asiatic lion in Gir Forest National Park, and the sloth bear in Balaram Ambaji Wildlife Sanctuary, in the Indian State of Gujarat.

-Range and population
+Distribution and habitat

-The striped hyena's historical range encompassed Africa north of and including the Sahel zone, eastern Africa south into Tanzania, the Arabian Peninsula and the Middle East up to the Mediterranean Sea, Turkey, Iraq, the Caucasus (Azerbaijan, Armenia, Georgia), Iran, Turkmenistan, Uzbekistan, Tajikistan, Afghanistan (excluding the higher areas of Hindukush) and the Indian Subcontinent.
-Today the species' distribution is patchy in most ranges, thus indicating that it occurs in many isolated populations, particularly in most of west Africa, most of the Sahara, parts of the Middle East, the Caucasus and central Asia.
+The striped hyena's historical range encompassed Africa north of and including the Sahel zone, eastern Africa south into Tanzania, the Arabian Peninsula and the Middle East up to the Mediterranean Sea, Turkey, Iraq, the Caucasus (Azerbaijan, Armenia, Georgia), Iran, Turkmenistan, Uzbekistan, Tajikistan, Afghanistan (excluding the higher areas of Hindukush), and the Indian subcontinent.
+Today the species' distribution is patchy in most ranges, thus indicating that it occurs in many isolated populations, particularly in most of west Africa, most of the Sahara, parts of the Middle East, the Caucasus, and central Asia.
 It does however have a continuous distribution over large areas of Ethiopia, Kenya, and Tanzania.
-Its modern distribution in Pakistan, Iran and Afghanistan is unknown with some sizable large number in India in open areas of Deccan Peninsula.
-During the recent Afghanistan conflict, periodic sightings were reported in Kandahar Province, though not definitively.
+Its modern distribution in Pakistan, Iran, and Afghanistan is unknown with some sizable large number in India in open areas of Deccan Plateau.